What is the purpose of education?

 The needs of the individual learner must initially be viewed as important by the teacher.
 From special needs to gifted to low-achievers, the needs of students must be addressed at an individual level from the teacher.
 Students should not be confined to one system that benefits some and hurts the rest.
 The teacher is responsible for advocating for the needs of the individual learners and implementing the plans created for individuals.

 Structure that emphasizes the preservation of human dignity needs to be set in place.
 General rules that promote the responsibility to give dignity to fellow students should be set in place.
 However, rules should not be considered comprehensive and flawless – especially across cultures and time.
 The classroom should be comfortable for both the instructor and the students.
 Offensive behavior that degrades another individual should not be tolerated, and discipline should be carried out in a way that brings peace to both the victim and the offender.
 The level of offensiveness will most likely not be completely universal.
-The teacher should be knowledgeable of the society’s morals and ethics but also keep in mind universally norms.
+The teacher should be knowledgeable of the society’s morals and ethics but also keep in mind universal norms.

 Instructional strategies should be the method that a particular teacher can utilize to interact with a particular classroom of students.
 A classroom in a white, suburban American community should have far different strategies than that of a Chinese metropolitan community.
 The teacher should have the pedagogical skills to change the style of teaching in order to best teach the students.

 If parents are capable of involvement, they should be encouraged to do so.
 A teacher can and should take steps to encourage the parents to include themselves in their children’s learning.
-A teacher does not have absolute authority so mutual respect should be sought from both parties.
+A teacher does not have absolute authority, so mutual respect should be sought from both parties.